Ypané

 Ypané is a city in the Central Department of Paraguay, 27 km from Asunción.
 It is accessed by Routes 1 and 2.
-The town was founded March 23, 1538 by the Spanish Governor Domingo Martínez de Irala.
+The city was founded March 23, 1538 by the Spanish Governor Domingo Martínez de Irala.
 Its main activities are trade and industry.

 Origins

 The original name of the indigenous people was Pitum, a Guarani expression that means 'medicinal water'.
 The present town name of Ypané refers to one of the three streams Ypané, Potrerito, and Ytororó, which flow into the Paraguay River.
 The name Ypané is composed of 'Y' meaning water, 'pa' meaning 'water running and emptying into a river' and 'ne' the smell of estérales and dry streams, in times of drought.

 History

 In the early years, Ypané was a predominantly agricultural town.
 Other activities were added later, such as hunting, fishing and rice cultivation.
 It is known today as a "Garden City".

 Ypané was a Franciscan reduction to 1538, and founded on March 23 of the same year by the Spanish Governor Domingo Martínez de Irala.
 It was founded for the second time on May 6, 1862, when the Franciscans returned to Paraguay.